puppylinux-woof-CE/puppylinux-woof-CE.github.io/site-map.md

 ### The Puppy Linux Logo

 ![Puppy Logo](c/puppylogo96.png){:height="36px" width="36px"}
-The [Puppy Linux logo](#logo) has special requirements if you are to use it.
+The [Puppy Linux logo](#logo) was adopted by Puppy Linux in 2008.

-Permission is given to use this logo, however it must be displayed alongside a link (or link embedded in image) to [_puppylinux.com_](http://puppylinux.com).
+It was created by _rastapax_ on the Puppy Linux Discussion Forum.